Just like us, our cats can develop dental disease. Find out what the most common conditions are, and what can be done to prevent and treat them.

 The earlier you start getting them used to brushes in their mouths (preferably when they are kittens), the better.
 Have I tried it with my own cat, Coco?
 No. She just won’t tolerate it.
 But you need to at least give it a try.
 And be careful!
 Remember, you are trying to remove a biofilm of bacteria.
 You don’t want to cause any cuts that could develop a nasty infection.

-Other methods of treating plaque and gingivitis include special anti-bacterial mouth flushes and having your cat under a dental prophylaxis or cleaning.
+Other methods of treating plaque and gingivitis include special mouth supplements, anti-bacterial mouth flushes and having your cat under dental prophylaxis or cleaning.

 Feline tooth reabsorption